-For citations in the text, use author last name(s) only followed by year of publication in parentheses.
+For citations in the text, use author last name(s) only, followed by year of publication in parentheses.
 When listing a string of references within the text, arrange first in chronological order, then alphabetically within years.
 If there are four or more authors, refer to the first author, followed by et al. and the year.
 If there is more than one publication referred to in the same year by the author(s), use the year and a, b, etc. (example: 1997a, b).
 Referenced year and spelling of last name in the text must match those in the reference section exactly.
-LaTeX and Scientific Word users, please use the aea.bst file provided in the template package.
+LaTeX and Scientific Word users, please use the aea.bst file provided in the AEA templates.

--- Equations should be typed on separate lines and numbered consecutively at the left margin, using Arabic numbers in parentheses;
+-- Equations should be typed on separate lines and numbered consecutively at the left margin, using Arabic numbers in parentheses.

-• Please use italics for scalar variables, use boldface to specify vectors and matrices, and use script for sets.
+-- Use italics for scalar variables, use boldface to specify vectors and matrices, and use script for sets.

 -- Subscripts and superscripts must be easily distinguished from regular variables and from each other.
 Use only two levels of sub- and superscripts.

-• Fractions: When equations in the text contain fractions, use a slash "/" or solidus and clearly denote numerator and denominator with parentheses.
+-- When equations in the text contain fractions, use a slash "/" or solidus and clearly denote numerator and denominator with parentheses.
 Display fractions that are too complicated to keep in the text on a separate line.

 Quotations must correspond exactly with the original in wording, spelling, and punctuation.

 Page numbers must be given.
-Changes must be indicated: use brackets to identify insertions; use ellipsis dots (...) to show omissions.
+Changes must be indicated: use brackets to identify insertions; use ellipsis (...) to show omissions.
 Also indicate where emphasis has been added.
 Only lengthy quotations (more than 50 words) should be separated from the text; such quotations must be indented at the left margin.

--- Place a zero in front of the decimal point in all decimal fractions (i.e., 0.357, not .357).
+-- Place a zero in front of the decimal point in all decimal fractions (e.g., 0.357, not .357).

-Figures MUST be submitted in PDF, EPS, AI, WMF, or PPT.
+Figures must be submitted in PDF, EPS, AI, WMF, or PPT.
 Format photographs and raster images at 300 dpi.
 If there are variables (italics) or matrices and vectors (boldface) in figures, they should be designated as such.

 NOTE: The journal cannot reprint imagery owned by a third party without the formal written consent of the copyright holder.
 This can include, but is not limited to, reproductions of advertisements, maps, diagrams, corporate logos, and screen shots of web pages.

-• Not all document types are covered in reference list software.
+We encourage you to use bibliographic software when preparing your reference list.
+When using bibliographic software, select "Chicago Author-Date."
+Not all document types are covered in reference list software.
 We include helpful guidelines for several document types at our Sample References page.

 Authors are encouraged to use an Appendix for technical proofs and derivations that can be separated from the main text.
 The Appendix should begin on a new page following the text, preceding the references.
 Designate multiple Appendices A, B, C, as necessary.
-Number equations, theorems, propositions, etc., within the Appendix as (A1), etc.
+Number equations, theorems, propositions, etc., within the Appendix as (A1), (A2), etc.